-A fast growing tree that can reach a height of 25 m, the Pará Rubber originates from South America.
+A fast growing tree that can reach a height of 25 m, the Pará Rubber originates from Tropical South America.
 The name of the genus, Hevea, is a Latinised form of the tree’s Guyanan name, heve.
 The specific name brasiliensis refers to its Brazilian origins.

 The Pará Rubber has greyish and smooth bark.
 Its leaves are alternately arranged and compound with three leaflets.
 The fruit is a hard pod with three compartments that explode loudly when ripe and dry, dispersing the seeds more than 20 m from the parent tree.